yasassri/yasassri.github.io/_posts/2023-09-30-StoringTDigestsInDatabaseAndRecostructingItBackInJavascript.md

     main();
 }
 ```
-You can find the code at [Github](https://github.com/yasassri/tdigest-persist-sample) as well.
+You can find full code at [Github](https://github.com/yasassri/tdigest-persist-sample) as well.

 Hope the above helps someone.
 Please drop a comment if you have any questions.